 5. Stems Of Cruciferous Veggies Like Broccoli

 Cruciferous vegetables are one of the superfoods for nutrition.
 Both the florets and the stems are edible in this group of vegetable though we tend to throw away the stem while cooking.
 Broccoli stems are low in calories and have more nutrients than the flower.
 The stems are rich in fiber and vitamins.
 The cruciferous vegetables and their different parts are also rich in flavonoids, anthocyanins, coumarins, carotenoids, antioxidant enzymes, terpenes and other minor compounds.
-The intake of these vegetables is also associated with lower incidences of many chronic diseases such as
+The intake of these vegetables is also associated with lower incidences of many chronic diseases such as cancer and cardiovascular ailments.
+These vegetables are also effective as anti-inflammatory agents.8

 6. Apple And Banana Skin